OpenTermsArchive/engine/README.md

   },
   "notifier": { // Notify specified mailing lists when new versions are recorded
-    "sendInBlue": { // SendInBlue API Key is defined in environment variables, see the “Environment variables” section below "updatesListId": "SendInBlue contacts list ID of persons to notify on document updates", "updateTemplateId": "SendInBlue email template ID used for updates notifications" }
+    "sendInBlue": { // SendInBlue API Key is defined in environment variables, see the “Environment variables” section below "updatesListId": "SendInBlue contacts list ID of persons to notify on terms updates", "updateTemplateId": "SendInBlue email template ID used for updates notifications" }
   },